Nutellove/Cynergiae/README.markdown

 ================

 Hello !
-Nothing much to be found here.
+Nothing much to be found here, this is mostly a learner's project.

 This is a sandbox for Cynergiæ.